 About the Faculty of Health Sciences

-Our work is funded by grants from many sources, including all of the UK’s research councils and major research charities.
-Most recently we have launched a Biomedical Research Centre, thanks to a £21 million award from the National Institute for Health Research, and a Wellcome Trust Clinical Academic Training programme for doctors, dentists and veterinary clinicians.
-The Medical Research Council Integrative Epidemiology Unit has been renewed for a further five years to continue ground breaking work with discovery scientists and population health.
+Our work is funded by grants from many sources, including research councils and major research charities.
+We recently launched a Biomedical Research Centre, thanks to a £21 million award from the National Institute for Health Research.
+The faculty also provides a Wellcome Trust Clinical Academic Training programme for doctors, dentists and veterinary clinicians.
+The Medical Research Council Integrative Epidemiology Unit continues its groundbreaking work with discovery scientists and population health.